Medicine Overview of Tenosyn Tablet

 How to use Tenosyn Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Tenosyn 50mg Tablet at a fixed time.
+Tenosyn 50mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Tenosyn Tablet works

-Tenosyn 50mg tablet is a beta blocker that works specifically on the heart.
-It works by slowing heart rate and relaxing blood vessels to improve blood flow to the organ.
+Tenosyn 50mg Tablet is a beta blocker that works specifically on the heart.
+It works by slowing down the heart rate and makes the heart more efficient at pumping blood around the body.

 In Depth Information on Tenosyn Tablet